All across eastern Australia, near large ponds or lakes, the distinctive calls of the Eastern Banjo Frog can be heard.

-Like nature’s own bluegrass band, once the Banjo Frogs get going, you’d swear you were hearing musical instruments, rather than a pudgy 8 cm long amphibian looking for love.
+Like nature's own bluegrass band, once the Banjo Frogs get going, you'd swear you were hearing musical instruments, rather than a pudgy 8 cm long amphibian looking for a mate.

-Instead of a croak, their call is a resounding ‘bonk!’
-It is usually repeated every few seconds, but sometimes the whole gang will get together to produce a rapid series of ‘bonk bonk bonk bonks!’ running together.
+Instead of a croak, their call is a resounding 'bonk' It is usually repeated every few seconds, but sometimes a whole crowd will produce a rapid series of 'bonk bonk bonk bonks' running together.
 This has led to their nickname, the Pobblebonk.

 Heavy rains across much of eastern Australia cause Banjo Frogs to leave their usual haunts and move about the countryside in search of a mate.
 The breeding season will last from August through to April, and during this time you will hear their familiar call.

 As the frogs become ready for mating, the male develops a dark yellow or green throat, while the female grows large flaps of skins, called flanges, on the first two fingers.
 Most of the action takes place in or around the pond.
-The male calls while he is floating out in the open water.
-The real show-offs call from inside a burrow to amplify the sound.
+The male calls while he is floating out in the open water and some will call from inside a burrow to amplify the sound.

-After mating, the female lays a large white floating raft of eggs, looking for all the world like a sago pudding.
+After mating, the female lays a large white floating raft of eggs.
 Anything from 500 to several thousand pigmented eggs are within the foam which is usually tucked underneath waterplants to hide it from predators.

-This is not a species that lays its eggs and runs off.
+This is not a species that lays its eggs and leaves.
 There is parental care involved.
 Using the large flaps of skin on her fingers, the female carries air bubbles from the surface of the water into the foam nest to keep the eggs oxygenated.

 When the tadpoles hatch, they are dark brown and spotted.
 They can take up to 15 months to metamorphose into frogs, depending on the temperature.
 Frogs in Tasmania, for example, might take longer to mature.

 Banjo frogs are quite warty, and can sometimes be mistaken for cane toads.
-It’s best to take a close look before jumping to conclusions or taking drastic action.
 Banjo frogs are large by frog standards (up to 8.5cm) but cane toads are much larger - up to 15cm.
 Both have warty skin but the toad is dry, while the frog is moist.
 You can recognise a toad by large poison glands behind the ears, a pointed bony ridge between the nose and eyes, and visible eardrums.

 In toads the back feet are webbed, while frogs hind feet are unwebbed so they can dig into the ground and bury themselves.